 Before you start writing your Sherlock fanfic about a time-traveling Cumberbatch having adventures with his cousin in foggy Victorian London, being a 16th cousin (twice removed, no less) isn’t such a big deal.
 It turns out we’re all cousins, really.
 Yes, when it comes down to it, we’re all one big family.* (SEE BELOW.)
 “Making family history connections is similar to piecing together a mysterious puzzle, one that the great Sherlock Holmes himself would be intrigued to solve,” said Ancestry.com’s Lisa Elzey in an attempt, no doubt, to get you to join the genealogy website and confirm that nagging fear that you’re related to Donald Trump.

-*Don't take that as invitation to come over to dinner.Most INTERESTING FINDS on Amazon]
+*Don’t take that as invitation to come over to dinner.Up to 70% off on Hottest Amazon Deals]